Alabama Highlights

 How does your state compare?

-- Pass comprehensive local smokefree ordinances that protect all workers and patrons from secondhand smoke; and
+- Pass comprehensive local smokefree ordinances that protect all workers and patrons from secondhand smoke.

 Local public health coalitions and communities continue to be limited in their ability to focus on tobacco control issues, such as implementing strong smokefree ordinances.
-Tobacco control partners continue to be engaged with community education on the dangers of tobacco use and secondhand smoke across Alabama.
-The Lung Association plays a prominent role by offering technical assistance on the best practices of tobacco prevention and control.
-The Alabama Department of Public Health continues to affect social norm change around tobacco use, address the marketing of tobacco products to youth, and promote policies that eliminate exposure to secondhand smoke through the Tobacco Prevention and Control Program.
+We are grateful to the 33 municipalities who continue to protect their residents from exposure to secondhand smoke.
+The Lung Association continues to be engaged with community education on the dangers of tobacco use and secondhand smoke across Alabama as appropriate.

-In 2024, the American Lung Association will advocate for the implementation of a comprehensive tobacco retail licensing program to ensure enforcement and compliance with tobacco control statutes.
-We will also continue to educate state legislators on best practices for tobacco control, including the benefits of a statewide smokefree law.
-In order to reduce the death and disease caused by tobacco use in Alabama, state legislators will need to recognize the health and economic burden of tobacco use and secondhand smoke exposure by enacting public health protections and investing in evidence-based tobacco prevention programs.
-The Lung Association will continue to work with partners to ensure successful passage and preservation of comprehensive local smokefree ordinances.
+In 2025, the American Lung Association will advocate for access to comprehensive quit tobacco coverage for Medicaid recipients and for the implementation of a comprehensive tobacco retail licensing program that will ensure enforcement and compliance with tobacco control statutes.
+The Lung Association will continue educating state legislators on best practices for tobacco control, including the benefits of a statewide smokefree law, while also monitoring and combating tobacco industry influence on state public health policies.
+To reduce the death and disease caused by tobacco use in Alabama, state legislators will need to recognize the health and economic burden of tobacco and secondhand smoke exposure by enacting public health protections and investing in evidence-based tobacco prevention programs.

 Alabama Facts |